Akshay Kumar Says Making Movies With Kareena Kapoor Khan Is Like Going On A Wild Picnic

 Speaking About Good Newwz

-The film helmed by Raj Mehta, revolves two married couples who want to have kids and go for IVF treatment for the same.
+The film helmed by Raj Mehta, revolves around two married couples who want to have kids and go for IVF (In vitro fertilisation) treatment for the same.
 However, their reproductive journey takes a hilarious twist and what follows next is a lot of goof-ups.
 'Good Newwz' is slated to release on December 27.

 Interesting Story: How Did Akshay Kumar Come On Board For Karan Johar's Good Newwz?